Dublin Therapeutic Massage Clinic

 - Areas where clothing is placed will be prioritised for cleaning between clients.

-- Freshly washed and ironed linen for each client will be placed on top of the PVC cover (This includes plinth covers, top sheet, mop cap to cover face cradle and if required towel.
+- Freshly washed and ironed linen for each client will be placed on top of the plinth cover (This includes top sheet, mop cap to cover face cradle and if required towel.)

-- All towels, sheets and other clean materials are stored in cupboards / stored until needed for new client.
+- All towels, sheets and other clean materials are stored in cupboards until needed for new client.

 - At the end of each appointment, linen will be folded into itself based on best practice guidelines from ANMPT and IMTA and placed in closed laundry for storage prior to washing – All laundry will be washed as soon as possible.
 This also includes staff uniforms.